zakk4223/hyprNStack/README.md

 # TODO
 * Improve mouse resizing of stacks
 * Improve drag and drop rearranging of windows in and between stacks
-* Allow resizing of a single centered master window